sdthomas91/n-g-spmu/TESTING.md

    - Upon testing, anchor links work well, but not on medium or larger screens - this is because they don't need their own anchor tags.
    - Tried using bootstrap display rules to present different links depending on screen size - this allowd me to link to the pricing section as whole on larger screens, and to each individual price for each individual service on smaller screens when the blocks stack.
    - Works nicely, didn't need separate links for lip pricing as when stacked, the pricing anchor link works as a nice landing point anyway.

+### Site Layout

+1. It may be noted that the section widths vary throughout the site.
+Whilst this strays from the best practices of UX, it does serve a purpose.
+Due to the website being a single page continuous scroll, I wanted to provide the users with some sort of visual feedback to let them know that they were moving from section to section.
+By providing different width sections with varying margins, I believe the site achieves just that.

+- I ensured to modify the navigation margins so the logo and book button sat nicely in line with the sections - this provided aesthetic continuity and made it an easier viewing expeirence for users.
+- I do not believe the deviation from standard UX negatively impacts the sites aesthetic or flow, and so I decided to retain the setup, though some margins were tweaked so the sections weren't TOO wide.